Mini-map: Rotation and zoom

 In some 3D video games, the mini-map rotates when the player character or game camera faces different directions to keep the top of the map always corresponding to forward from the camera's point of view.
 This is common for games in the Grand Theft Auto series, and many racing games that show the track in a mini-map.
-In other games such as many in The Legend of Zelda series, the map does not rotate but features an arrow that moves about and rotates to show the player character's position and the direction they're facing.
+In other games such as The Legend of Zelda series, the map does not rotate but features an arrow that moves about and rotates to show the player character's position and the direction they're facing.
 In some games, mini-maps that only show the close surrounding area often have icons on the edge to show the direction of locations or characters outside the area shown on the map.
 Some games also have a feature where the mini-map zooms out when the player character is travelling at high speed and zooms back in when they slow down.

 Automap

 An Automap is similar to a mini-map but traces its origin back to early role-playing games.
 In early dungeon crawl video games, players were expected to draw maps by hand as they played the game to solve complex mazes and explore large dungeons.
 Game boxes such as those for early 1980s Wizardry games included graph paper for this purpose.

 Games featuring automapping simulate the creation of a map, typically showing an abstract top-down view of nearby areas of the game world that is automatically updated as the player character gains knowledge of the environment.
 Automaps typically display doors, terrain types, and important locations or items.
 When discussing The Bard's Tale III's role as one of the first CRPGs with automapping, Computer Gaming World in 1994 wondered "How did we ever play without it?".

 Early automaps typically found in role-playing video games were pause screens that stopped gameplay when opened.
-Early examples of video games to feature a real-time automap include Namco's Rally-X in 1980, Gebelli Software's Horizon V in 1982, and Arsys Software's WiBArm in 1986.
+Early examples of video games to feature a real-time automap include Sirius Software's Wayout in 1982 and Arsys Software's WiBArm in 1986.
 When the feature became popular with action-oriented games such as Doom and Diablo, the automap feature in these games did not pause the game and allowed the player to continue gameplay while the map was on screen.

 MUDs, which were popular multiplayer virtual worlds in the mid-1990s, rarely provided an automap.
 This resulted in MUD clients adding automapping as a feature, notably zMUD in September 1996.